fmahoudeau/ShelfNet-Human-Pose-Estimation/README.md

 ## Results on Microsoft COCO KeyPoints

 This section reports test results for ShelfNet50 on the famous [MS COCO KeyPoints](http://cocodataset.org/#keypoints-2019) dataset, and makes a comparison with the state of the art HRNet.
-All experiments use the same person detector with a mAP of 0.56.
-A single Titan RTX with 24GB RAM was used.
-The batch size for ShelfNet50 is 128 for an input size of 256x192 and 72 for 384x288.
+All experiments use the same person detector which has AP of 56.4 on COCO val2017 dataset.
+You can find the download link on the HRNet [repository](https://github.com/HRNet/HRNet-Human-Pose-Estimation).
+A single Titan RTX with 24GB RAM was used for the ShelfNet50 experiments.
+The batch size is 128 for an input size of 256x192 and 72 for 384x288.

 | Architecture            | Input size  | Parameters  |    AP   |    AR   | Memory size |   FPS   |